 Much fish is consumed on Fridays as well as during Lent and Easter in the Catholic faith, so the Church was asked to suggest Lionfish to their congregations.

 The Church understood the urgency, and during sermons, priests began asking parishioners to choose Lionfish when eating fish.

-Even the President of Columbia tweeted that he was eating Lionfish during Lent:
+Even the President of Colombia tweeted that he was eating Lionfish during Lent: